 Let's start this course with a quick overview of the basics of Office.
 Once you have logged in to the Office 365 portal, you will be presented with this screen.
 It looks worse than it really is.
 In the center of the screen we have all the apps that are included in our subscription.
 Below that as we scroll down, we'll have a list of files that were recently accessed.
 This makes it really easy to quickly open up a file that you were last working on.
 The checkerboard up to the far left is called the app launcher, and from here you can go ahead and launch any of your online applications.

 Now, let's go ahead and explore some of the common elements of our online applications.
-Word is a great app to do this with, so we'll go ahead and launch Word, and you'll notice that this is Word Online.
+Word is a great app to do this with, so we'll go ahead and launch Word, and you'll notice that this is Word for the web.
 We have the option to open up a recent document, and you'll find those in a list to the left-hand side, or we can create a brand new document or use a template.
 Let's go ahead and use a template.
 This is a very simple template to get us started.
 The first thing we need to do is provide a title for our list.

 I'm going to go ahead and change our bullet style to a numbered style, there we are.
 I simply did that, and of course you would change up the text as you go.
 Now let's go ahead and add an image to our document, and we can do so using the Insert toolbar along our ribbon along the top.
 I'm going to go ahead and insert a picture.
 We're going to go ahead and choose a file.
 Then we simply added in a picture.